310 N. Suite 1, Winchester Blvd, Santa Clara, CA 95050 (408) 549-1602

 • Joint Misalignment: Prolonged bruxism can lead to the misalignment of the TMJ.
 When the joint doesn’t function properly, it can result in a range of TMJ disorders.

 • Damage to Teeth: Bruxism can cause significant damage to the teeth, including chipping, cracking, and excessive wear.
-This dental damage can alter the way the upper and lower teeth come together (occlusion), which can further contribute to TMJ problems.
+This dental damage can alter how the upper and lower teeth come together (occlusion), further contributing to TMJ problems.

 • Limited Jaw Movement: As the TMJ deteriorates due to the effects of bruxism, it may result in limited jaw movement.
 This can lead to difficulty in chewing, speaking, and even breathing in severe cases.